 You know, that old, funky, rotten plan kind of smell?
 The one you can almost taste?

 Well, that can happen with a swamp cooler.
 If it’s left too long or not maintained properly, it’s not hard for mold to grow on the pad.
 This is why we need to replace the pads – especially after bringing them out of storage.

 You also have no control over the air itself.
 If your window’s open, you’re just blowing around the outside air all the time.

 Air conditioners let you control your air.
 By keeping your room sealed, the only new air is brought in through the air conditioner.
 And any good model will have a filter system to make sure you’re not breathing in pollutants, allergens, or other toxins.

-This might not be a problem if you live in some lovely green land.
-But if you’re in a city or near a motorway, you might want to consider the clean air of a good air conditioner.
+This might not be a problem if you live on some lovely green land.
+But if you’re in a city or near a freeway, you might want to consider the clean air of a good air conditioner.

 The only noise from a swamp cooler is the sound of a fan blowing.
 In good models, this can be close to whisper-quiet.
 Even the loudest versions can still be covered with a decent pair of headphones or speakers.

 Air conditioners can make a bit of a racket.
 Mostly due to the compressor.
 CLUNK.
 Hummmmm… it gets old fast.